ankit6979/spam-filter/README.md

 # spam-filter
-An effort to implement Naive bayes based spam filter without using scikit-learn.
+An effort to implement Naive bayes based spam filter without using scikit-learn, using numpy module.